 Please be aware that the Disaster Recovery Deputy Secretary, the PRDOH Legal Director and the PRDOH Finance Director (PRDOH Management) will be periodically provided with information and updates of actions taken with Subrecipients and necessary recommendations.

-The above is part of PRDOH's overall efforts to ensure activities are carried out in compliance with CDBG-DR/MIT requirements, programs funds are expended in accordance with requirements and achieve the Program's success.
+The above is part of PRDOH's overall efforts to ensure activities are carried out in compliance with CDBG-DR/MIT requirements, programs funds are expended in accordance with requirements, and the Program achieves success.

 3.2 REPORTS